In my last post, I covered Stephen Curry’s shooting form and talked about what makes him a deadly 3-point shooter.

-Kobe as you know, in his first years as a rookie, was mostly famous for his athleticism because he used to go to the basket a lot and he really loved finishing with authority dunks.
+In his first years as a rookie, Kobe was in fact mostly known for his athleticism, as he used to go to the basket A LOT, and he really loved finishing with authority dunks.

-I remember as teenager me and my friends used to get together and watch Kobe and Shaq with and all the highlights they provided during their career together.
+I remember as a teenager, me and my friends used to get together and watch Kobe and Shaq and all the highlights they provided during their years together.

-As time went by Kobe gradually started to develop more of a shooter personality and more of his points started coming from actually taking shots, and not so much from penetrating.
+As time went by, Kobe gradually started to develop more of a shooter personality, and more of his points started coming from actually taking shots, and less from penetrating.

-Today Kobe has the reputation of a pure shooter, his lifetime percentage of 84% from the free-throw line certainly proves that he’s a quality shooter.
+Today Kobe has the reputation of a pure shooter, his lifetime percentage of 84% from the free-throw line clearly shows that he’s a quality shooter.

 But how did Kobe get so good at shooting?